yast/yast-firewall/README.md

 [![Jenkins Build](http://img.shields.io/jenkins/s/https/ci.opensuse.org/yast-firewall-master.svg)](https://ci.opensuse.org/view/Yast/job/yast-firewall-master/)

-Since the adoption of `firewalld` this repository contains just some usefull clients and libraries for installation and autoinstallation.
+Since the adoption of `firewalld` this repository contains just some useful clients and libraries for installation and autoinstallation.

-The YaST Firewall GUI has been replaced by firewalld-config and the ncurses client is not supported by now.
+The YaST Firewall GUI has been replaced by firewalld-config (a Gtk application) and the text mode interface is not supported by now.

 An **API** to configure `Firewalld` is available in this repository: